jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 6. After three days, transfer the contents in the 1000 mL flask to a 20 L carboy:
 	- In a 4000 mL flask, autoclave 3000 mL of saltwater
 	- Under a biosafety cabinet when the autoclaved saltwater has cooled to room temperature (takes one day), add 3 mL of F/2 media and the contents of the 1000 mL flask
 7. Three times a week, add 3000 mL of autoclaved saltwater + 3 mL of F/2 media to algae carboy in a sterile environment
-	-
+	- This can be done more often as needed